dtr-org/docs.unit-e.io/reference/rpc/getwalletinfo.rst

     "unlocked_until": ttt,           (numeric) the timestamp in seconds since epoch (midnight Jan 1 1970 GMT) that the wallet is unlocked for transfers, or 0 if the wallet is locked
     "encryption_state": xxxxx,       (string) the wallet's encryption status (UNENCRYPTED, LOCKED, UNLOCKED, UNLOCKED_FOR_STAKING_ONLY)
-    "paytxfee": x.xxxx,              (numeric) the transaction fee configuration, set in UTE/kB "hdmasterkeyid": "<hash160>"     (string, optional) the Hash160 of the HD master pubkey (only present when HD is enabled) }
+    "paytxfee": x.xxxx,              (numeric) the transaction fee configuration, set in UTE/kB "hdseedid": "<hash160>"     (string, optional) the Hash160 of the HD master pubkey (only present when HD is enabled) }

 Examples
 ~~~~~~~~

+.. highlight:: shell

 ::

-  unite-cli getwalletinfo
+  unit-e-cli getwalletinfo

 ::